 The particular needs of children with ASC are recognised in the Spring Common staffing structure.
-There is a team of specialist staff whose role is to support the delivery of an effective educational experience to all children with ASC in the school.
-In fulfilling this role they may take on a wide range of roles, including the following:
+The school has a senior manager who is in charge of Autism provision, 2 specialist class teams who work with our learners with the most complex ASC diagnosis, a TLR manager in charge of communication, a teacher who coordinates sensory provision and a resource assistant.
+In fulfilling these roles they may take on a wide range of roles, including the following:

-- direct teaching (usually in the ASC base rooms)
+- direct teaching (in class groups or at individual work stations in class or in ASC bases)

-- maintaining links with parents

-- advice on programme planning
+- ✤ advice on programme planning

 - liaison with external professionals

 - providing training to other staff

 - support with the preparation of resources

-All members of the school community are encouraged to approach members of the autism team to discuss any concerns they may have regarding the social or educational development of students with ASC.
+All members of the school community access an annual professional development plan of enhanced ASC training focused on the latest research, strategies and interventions.
+There are focus groups scheduled throughout the year for staff to work together to find solutions to any concerns they may have regarding the social or educational development of students with ASC.